jaceju/demo-browsersync-debugbar/readme.md

-# Bug demo for integration of BrowserSync and DebugBar in Laravel 5
+# Demo for integration of BrowserSync and DebugBar in Laravel 5

 ## Bug